 There are hundreds of hostels in Tbilisi, but what distinguishes Fabrika from others is its vibe.
 Located at 8 Egnate Ninoshvili street, a couple of blocks away from subway stop Marjanishvili, the hostel used to be a sewing factory producing women’s clothes in Soviet Georgia.

-After the collapse of Soviet Union in 1990, the factory, as the most of the industrial buildings across the city and the country in general, was shuttered and abandoned.
+After the Soviet Union’s collapse in 1990, the factory, as most of the industrial buildings across the city and the country in general, was shuttered and abandoned.
 Today, Fabrika is a multifunctional creative space encompassing hostel and suites.
-Opened a year ago, July 2016, it quickly gained popularity among hipster crowd of local youth and travelers visiting Tbilisi.
+Opened a year ago, in July 2016, it quickly gained popularity among the hipster crowd of local youth and travelers visiting Tbilisi.

 Fabrika Tbilisi is all about promoting creativity and fresh ideas.
 You can quickly notice this from its exterior.
 Different colorful art mural adorns the gray walls of the old factory.
 While the interior perfectly combines modern and old furniture.

 Here everything is almost untouched.
 There were a couple of fixes during the renovation period, but the architects left the building as it is.
 Even the reception desk is a repurposed some kind of machine found in the venue during the restoration.
-Old black and white photos showing the life of the sewing factory are perfect add-ons to the modern design.
+Old black and white photos showing the sewing factory’s life are perfect add-ons to the modern design.

-This contemporary space has everything a traveler can imagine – cafe, live-music performances, different food courts, buzzing nightlife, local artisan shops, co-working space, conference halls and a barber shop to name just a few.
+This contemporary space has everything a traveler can imagine – a cafe, live music performances, different food courts, buzzing nightlife, local artisan shops, co-working space, conference halls, and a barbershop, to name just a few.

 Fabrika has 98 rooms suitable for any budget.
-Here you can stay in dorms, twin private with bunk beds, private rooms with single and double beds and apartment-style suite with private terrace.
+Here you can stay in dorms, twin private with bunk beds, private rooms with single and double beds, and an apartment-style suite with a private terrace.

-I stayed in twin private with bunk bed – perfect for two people.
-The room painted in neutral color, and the simplicity of the design creates the illusion that the room is quite big.
-The bed was very comfortable as well!
+I stayed in twin private with a bunk bed – perfect for two people.
+The room is painted in a neutral color, and the simplicity of the design creates the illusion that the room is quite big.
+The bed was very comfortable, as well!

-I liked the small details of the room – industrial sockets, lamps, table and charges and a narrow shelf near the bed.
+I liked the room’s small details – industrial sockets, lamps, a table and charges, and a narrow shelf near the bed.

 The bathroom has all the necessary toiletries like shower gel and soap.
 There even was a hairdryer.
 If needed, there are single-use toiletries sold at the reception if you forgot something.
-Price is reasonable as well.
+The price is reasonable, as well.

 While I was working in my room during my stay in Fabrika Tbilisi, it was so quiet that I had a feeling I was the only one in the entire building!

 This is where you step in when you enter the venue.
 Organic plants, colorful vintage, and modern furniture adorn the polished concrete walls of the building.
-High ceiling with big windows to the floor brings natural light into the room.
+A high ceiling with big windows to the floor brings natural light into the room.

-Comfortable sofas, armchairs, and even hammocks await for you to sit, relax, sip a beverage from its cafe, have a lunch and enjoy your stay both in Tbilisi and in Fabrika.
+Comfortable sofas, armchairs, and even hammocks await for you to sit, relax, sip a beverage from its cafe, have lunch and enjoy your stay both in Tbilisi and in Fabrika.
 You can even bring your laptop and catch up on your work.
-It’s usually very quiet despite the fact that space is open to the public and there’s always someone sitting somewhere.
+It’s usually tranquil even though the space is open to the public, and there’s always someone sitting somewhere.

-An enormous paved area features different food vendors, various shops, and a co-working space.
-Here, you’ll meet local entrepreneurs who bring creative vibe and atmosphere to the complex.
+An enormous paved courtyard features different food vendors, various shops, and a co-working space.
+Here, you’ll meet local entrepreneurs who bring a creative vibe and atmosphere to the complex.

 If you are a vintage-lover and would like to see what Georgian women wore back in the day, head to Flying Painter.
 They have original clothes from the sewing factory sold in limited numbers.
 They are brand new, a collection of 1991 with tags!

-Another place you should have a pick is Black Dog Shop which has handmade books, Soviet vintage posters, and unique stickers with Georgian alphabet to name a few.
+Another place you should have a pick is Black Dog Shop, which has handmade books, Soviet vintage posters, and unique stickers with the Georgian alphabet, to name a few.

-Craft lovers can find a Ceramic Studio 1300 here, while there’s sports shop for adventure junkies.
-And if you don’t like your haircut or would like to reshape your beard, barber shop got you covered!
+Craft lovers can find a Ceramic Studio 1300 here, while there’s a sports shop for adventure junkies.
+And if you don’t like your haircut or would like to reshape your beard, Camora barbershop got you covered!

 And if you need to catch up on your work and need a quiet space, head to Impact Hub Tbilisi.
 A single entry costs 20 Lari and allows you to work from 9 am to 6 pm using all the amenities it offers.